top of page

 nicknames--the Golden Girls, the GGs, and, of course, M & M.

-In the meantime, Tchoupitoulas Rose carries on the Golden
+In the meantime, Tchoupitoulas Rose carried on the Golden

-Horde tradition while the GGs meet the requirements they will
+Horde tradition while the GGs worked to meet the

-need in order to become full-fledged therapy dogs.
+requirements they would need in order to become full-fledged

 The Big News!

-We are excited to announce that Miss Molly the Mischievous passed her full therapy dog certification exams in July of 2021 and is now joining the Grand Diva of All Dogs, Miss Tchoupitoulas Rose, in our Golden Horde Therapy Dogs visits.
-We are thrilled that Miss Molly has passed her tests and look forward to the love she will be sharing with everyone as we continue our work.
+Miss Molly the Mischievous passed her full therapy d dog certification exams in July of 2021 and joined the Grand Diva of All Dogs, Miss Tchoupitoulas Rose, in our Golden Horde Therapy Dogs visits.
+We were thrilled when Miss Molly passed her tests, particularly in light of her past mistreatment.
+She remains shy in her interactions with people, but is a shining example of how it is possible to overcome challenges with hard work and the support of a loving family.

-We have made the decision that Miss Minnie, our Little Bear, will likely not certify for therapy dog work due to her anxiety levels and will not be asked to go through the rigorous testing process.
-While disappointed, we know that this is in Miss Minnie's best interest.
-Sometimes a dog just needs to be nothing but a dog.
-It's always important to recognize and respect what is best for our furry family members, even when we would like it to be otherwise.
+then, and are even more convinced now, that it was in Miss Minnie's best interest.
+Sometimes a dog just needs to be a dog and nothing else!
+It's always important to recognize and respect what is best for our furry family members, even when we would like things otherwise.

 Training Walk.jpg